What is sexual harassment?

 Where can I get help as a victim?

-Students may receive professional, confidential no-cost crisis counseling services at counseling and career services in Parks Student Union, third floor.
+Students may receive professional, confidential no-cost crisis counseling services the Counseling, Advising & Career Center in Parks Student Union, third floor.
 The phone number is (425) 388-9263.

 Employees may receive professional, confidential, and no-cost crisis counseling from the Washington State Employee Assistance Program.
 The phone number is (360) 753-3260.